Desmond16170/snake.py/README.md

-# Snake Game en Pygame
+# Snake Game in Pygame

-¡Bienvenido al repositorio del juego Snake desarrollado en Pygame!
+Welcome to the repository for the Snake game developed in Pygame!

-## Descripción
+## Description

-Este proyecto presenta una implementación clásica del juego Snake utilizando la biblioteca Pygame en Python.
-Los jugadores controlan una serpiente que crece al consumir alimentos en la pantalla, con el objetivo de alcanzar la longitud máxima posible sin chocar contra las paredes o a sí misma.
+This project features a classic implementation of the Snake game using the Pygame library in Python.
+Players control a snake that grows by consuming food on the screen, with the goal of reaching the maximum length possible without colliding with walls or itself.

-## Características destacadas
+## Key Features

-- **Interfaz Gráfica Atractiva:** El juego cuenta con una interfaz gráfica simple pero atractiva, con colores vibrantes y diseño intuitivo.

-- **Controles Intuitivos:** Los controles son fáciles de entender, permitiendo a los jugadores mover la serpiente en cuatro direcciones utilizando las teclas de flecha.

-- **Puntuación y Puntuaciones Más Altas:** El juego guarda automáticamente la puntuación más alta en un archivo y muestra las puntuaciones más altas al jugador al final de cada partida.
+- **Attractive Graphic Interface:** The game has a simple yet attractive graphic interface with vibrant colors and an intuitive design.

+- **Intuitive Controls:** Controls are easy to understand, allowing players to move the snake in four directions using arrow keys.

+- **Scoring and High Scores:** The game automatically saves the highest score in a file and displays the high scores to the player at the end of each game.

-## Requisitos
+## Requirements

 - Python 3.x
-- Pygame (instalable mediante `pip install pygame`)
+- Pygame (installable via `pip install pygame`)

-## Instrucciones de Uso
+## Usage Instructions

-1. Clona el repositorio: `git clone https://github.com/Desmond16170/snake-game-pygame.git`
+1. Clone the repository: `git clone
-2. Navega al directorio del juego: `cd snake-game-pygame`
+2. Navigate to the game directory: `cd snake-game-pygame`
-3. Ejecuta el juego: `python snake_game.py`
+3. Run the game: `python snake_game.py`

-¡Diviértete jugando y trata de superar tus propias puntuaciones más altas!
+Have fun playing and try to beat your own high scores!
+****